 This eatery offers a range of wholesome options for both vegans and meat eaters.
 The owners themselves are vegan, which means there is a range of exciting and flavourful organic, unprocessed, plant-based dishes as well as items that are free of wheat, gluten, yeast, soy and nuts.
-The seasonal menu offers options such as the Mediterranean snack bowl with pickled aubergine, slow-roasted oven tomatoes and warm olives; penang ‘ravioli’ filled with butternut and cashew cheese; and salads like the rainbow carpaccio with beetroot, zucchini and peppers.
+The seasonal menu offers options such as the Mediterranean snack bowl with pickled aubergine, slow-roasted oven tomatoes and warm olives; penang ‘ravioli’ filled with butternut and cashew cheese; and salads like the rainbow carpaccio with beetroot, zucchini, peppers and almond ‘parmesan’.
 Hearty mains like Thai coconut curry with cashews and green beans will hit the spot, as will the medley of garden vegetables baked in a traditional tomato sauce.

 Vegan, organic, ethical and gluten-free options abound at this breakfast-and-lunch spot.
 Try one of the fresh fruit salads or raw oats bowls for breakfast, or head over for lunch and enjoy gluten-free spaghetti with vegan pesto or spicy beans with vegan nut cheese, or a vegan salad bowl with falafels and raw veg.
 There are also quesadillas with roasted veggies and beans, or olives, cherry tomatoes and vegan cheese.
 Refreshments include fresh juices and superfood smoothies made with the likes of banana, almonds, brazil nuts, coconut oil and raw cocoa.
 End off on a vegan granadilla cheesecake.